sharath273kumar/Internship-Project/README.md

 # Internship-Project
-A web Application to manage all your clients and there projects
+A CMR web Application to manage all the clients their information and the respective projects